 This slow cooker method is my favorite for chili.
 The flavor of the chili is rich and robust and the texture of the beef is so tender, basically perfect and the way the ground beef in chili should be.

 Six hours of slow cooking creates the best chili ever.
 And have I mentioned how easy this chili is to make?
 It’s a total breeze, so this will likely become a recipe you won’t want to lose!

-I like to either brown it in two batches or just add it in a few larger portions so it really has a chance to brown on bottom.
-And only stir occasionally.
+- Brown beef and add to slow cooker (I like to either brown it in two batches or just add it in a few larger portions so it really has a chance to brown on bottom.
+And only stir occasionally).

 Slow Cooker Chili